AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Manage licenses/Create a license management task.md

 ## Limits

+-   License Manager is now available only in the US \(Silicon Valley\), US \(Virginia\), and China \(Hangzhou\) regions, and will be gradually supported in other regions.
-You can create up to 25 license management tasks within a single region.
+-   You can create up to 25 license management tasks within a single region.

 ## Procedure